Dr Jade Sophia Le Grice

 Research | Current

-My research approach situates mātauranga Māori, the diversity of Māori culture and identity, and the lived experiences of Māori people, as legitimate within our local psychology context, and consider institutionally responsive strategies.
+My research approach situates mātauranga Māori, the diversity of Māori culture and identity, and the lived experiences of Māori people as legitimate within our local psychology context.
+It also involves interfacing with key stakeholders and agents of change to maximise opportunities for praxis, social and institutional change.

 One branch of my research programme applies this approach to the context of reproductive decision making, reproductive justice and inter-related domains of abortion, sexuality education, contraception, reproductive health, and maternity.
 Through this work I have also explored the importance of developing feminism that is historically congruent, and locally derived, to produce decolonizing psychological knowledge.